-J. Program Income
+J. PROGRAM INCOME

-As per the Funding Opportunity Announcement for the Opioid STR grant (TI-17-014) and the SOR Funding Opportunity Announcement (TI-18-015), recipients must utilize third party and other revenue realized from the provision of services to the extent possible and use SAMHSA grant funds only for services to individuals who are not covered by public or commercial health insurance programs, individuals for whom coverage has been formally determined to be unaffordable, or for services that are not sufficiently covered by an individual's health insurance plan.
+As per the Funding Opportunity Announcement for the SOR Grant (TI-18-015), recipients must utilize third party and other revenue realized from the provision of services to the extent possible and use SAMHSA grant funds only for services to individuals who are not covered by public or commercial health insurance programs, individuals for whom coverage has been formally determined to be unaffordable, or for services that are not sufficiently covered by an individual's health insurance plan.